 The Aadhaar Card is one of the important documents in India, which can be used for availing benefits from different government schemes and for other purposes such as opening a bank account, applying for gas connection, etc.

 To make it easy for the Indian citizens to apply for Aadhaar cards , the UIDAI has opened several Aadhaar Card Enrolment Centres in the country.
 These centres are present in almost all the regions and are run by registrars appointed by the UIDAI.

-The search results will provide you with the list of centres in your area along with their contact details.
+After you click on the “search” button, you will get a list of centres in your locality along with the address and phone number.
+You will also get details of contact person in your search.
 The start and closing date will also be mentioned in the results.
 Through the UIDAI portal, people can also book appointments for UID enrolment.
 When you visit the centre to apply for the card, do not forget to carry all the required documents that includes address proof, id proof, etc.

 States/UT under NPR:

 - West Bengal

 - Tamil Nadu

 News about Aadhaar Card Enrolment Centre

 The decision to hand-over all the Aadhaar related work to post offices and government agencies is enforcing many of the private agencies to shut down their centres.
 At Kolkata, this transition have bought in piles of work for the government bodies, as the last day for the centes to operate is 31 December 2017.